sperlis/as-apis/README.md

 > **NOTE**

 > Before you proceed you should be familiar with the `Verbose` command-line option.
-> By default, the scripts only print out neccessary information.
+> By default, the scripts only print out necessary information.
 To get more information for the execution add `Verbose` to the command-line.
 >```
 > py asocCreateReport.py Verbose
 >```
->Read more in the [CLI documentaion](CLI.md)
+>Read more in the [CLI documentation](CLI.md)

 The config file has two types of nodes:
 1. Service